seldon1000/Pic-A-Word/README.md

 # Pic-A-Word
 A simple cross-platform pictionary-like game in Swift, which runs on tvOS and iOS.

 The idea is that the TV screen acts as a server for the multipeer connectivity.
 Players connects to the TV with their iPhones and then the game starts.
 One player draws, the others have to guess the word.
-The draw will be displayed on the TV so that everyone in the room will see it.
+The drawing will be displayed on the TV so that everyone in the room will see it.

 # NOTES
 *The project is unfinished, and probably it will stay this way for some time.*